albertogallini/txn_engine/Readme.md

   - General Notes about ***Complexity Analysis***:
     - The complexity analysis on the `Engine` is exhaustive to evaluate the `txn_engine` process as it includes all the core functionalities.
     - The Engine internal state is handled by two DashMaps `accounts` and `transaction_log`.
-When considering DashMap, operations like insertion, lookup, and removal are generally O(1) in terms of time complexity, thanks to its concurrent hash map implementation.
-However, under heavy contention or in worst-case scenarios, performance can degrade due to the lock mechanism.
+When considering DashMap, operations like insertion, lookup, and removal are generally O(1) in terms of time complexity.
+However, under heavy contention or in worst-case scenarios, performance can degrade due to the locking mechanism.
 See *Concurrency Management* section.
     - CSV Operations: File I/O operations can introduce variability due to disk I/O, but from an algorithmic standpoint, reading or writing each record is considered O(1) per operation.

 #### `EngineFunctions` and `EngineStateTransitionFunctions` traits: